 - What treatment options are available?
 Even though there’s no cure or treatment to reverse the damage caused by osteoarthritis, symptoms can be relieved through pain medicines, physical therapy and exercise, lifestyle adjustments, assistive devices, and/or surgery.

 - Can supplements help?
 While some studies have shown that individuals with inadequate intake of vitamins C, D and K may be at an increased risk of being diagnosed with osteoarthritis, the American College of Rheumatology has discovered that taking supplements of these vitamins, as well as calcium and omega-3 fatty acids, has not been confirmed to be safe or effective.
 It is important to always check with the doctor prior to taking any supplements.

 Absolute Companion Care can help those diagnosed with osteoarthritis in many ways, including:

 - Help with light housework, laundry, and various other activities which could be challenging or result in pain

 - Providing inspiration and confidence to participate in physician-recommended exercises

 - Offering transportation and accompaniment to medical appointments and procedures

 - Picking up prescriptions, grocery shopping, and running other errands

 - And many others

-Give us a call at 410-357-9640 for additional helpful resources related to osteoarthritis or other conditions common to aging, and to request a free in-home consultation for more details on how our highly skilled, fully trained and experienced care staff can enhance wellbeing for an older adult you love in Towson and the surrounding communities.
+Give us a call at 410-357-9640 for additional helpful resources related to osteoarthritis or other conditions common to aging, and to request a free in-home consultation for more details on how our highly skilled, fully trained and experienced providers of home health care in Towson and the surrounding communities can enhance wellbeing for an older adult you love.